Best Film for the Canon AE-1 Program

 - Pharmacy or Big Box Store

-The least complicated option and the method I suggest using if you’re just beginning to use film is to send off your film to a photo lab to be developed and scanned.
-A drawback to this is that it ends up being pricey if you’re consistently shooting film.
+The least complicated choice and the method I would suggest doing if you are just getting started using film is to mail your film to a lab to be developed and scanned.
+If you consistently use film, this may be a downside due to the fact that it can get pricey.

-You can process and scan any film yourself.
-In fact it is an intelligence method to lower your costs so that you can use more film with your Canon AE-1 Program.
+It is possible to develop and scan film at home.
+It is a very good method to save money so you can use more film with your Canon AE-1 Program.

-Black & white film is by far the simplest to process yourself.
-Chemical temperature and time are not as crucial to get correct with black and white films as time and temperatures are for color negative or slide film.
+Black and white film is by far the simplest to process.
+Temperature and time are both not as imperative to do correctly with black and white films as temperatures and time are for slide or color negative.